 New Technology Deployment, New Technology Valuation, New Technology Funding

-Well operations activities are the core of the oil and gas business, therefore, there is a continuous process of searching for more efficient, safer, and more economical fields developments.
+Production and Operations activities are the core of the oil and gas business, therefore, there is a continuous process of searching for more efficient, safer, and more economical fields developments.
 These sessions will be devoted to showcasing a wide spectrum of best practices being applied and shared case studies that address the main challenges in well operations.
-Including and not limited to, currently applied and new technologies for:
+Including and not limited to, currently applied and new technologies for Artificial lift, sand control, water management, stimulations, chemical treatments, production surveillance, flow assurance, risk mitigation and so forth.

 All of these for producing and injection wells in both offshore and onshore conventional and unconventional operations.